-- Define academic honesty and malpractice in the context of the MYP and DP. - Define roles and responsibilities for the Head of School, teachers, school staff, students and parents in preventing and stopping malpractice. - Provide guidelines to prevent malpractice by students. - Explain consequences established by the school to students found guilty in malpractice.
+- Define academic honesty and malpractice. - Define roles and responsibilities for the Head of School, teachers, school staff, students and parents in preventing and stopping malpractice. - Provide guidelines to prevent malpractice by students. - Explain the consequences established by the School to students found guilty in malpractice.

-5. DEFINITIONS
+DEFINITIONS